Wolverhampton St George's tram stop

-Wolverhampton St George's tram stop is a tram stop in Wolverhampton, England.
-It was opened on 31 May 1999 and is the current terminus of the West Midlands Metro Line 1.
-The stop is located on Bilston Street.
-It is one of two stops on the Wolverhampton end of the Metro (along with The Royal) that are not on the former railway track bed.
+Wolverhampton St George's tram stop is a tram stop on the West Midlands Metro in Bilston Street, Wolverhampton, England.
+Originally to be named Market Street, it was opened on 30 May 1999 and is the joint northern terminus along with Wolverhampton Station opened in 17 September 2023.

 The stop was built as a single island platform with two platform faces, with a crossover just outside the stop, though in 2015, the northern track was removed, leaving just the southern platform in use by trams.
 It is on the edge of Wolverhampton's main shopping area, and around 1/4 mi from Wolverhampton railway station.